Feyerabend/bb/workbook/ch06/extend/README.md

 structures), comprehensively addressing all possible states and transitions.

 A program verified in this way achieves an exceptional level of reliability.
-It meets not only the typical expectation of functioning correctly for likely inputs—those scenarios that can be covered through testing—but also guarantees correctness under all conditions defined by the specification.
+It meets not only the typical expectation of functioning correctly for likely inputs--those scenarios that can be covered through testing--but also guarantees correctness under all conditions defined by the specification.
 This rigor is particularly vital in domains where failure is unacceptable, such as aerospace software, medical devices, or financial systems.
 Extending the project to encompass formal verification elevates its standard of precision